Japanese war crimes: Later investigations

-Concerns of the Japanese Imperial Family
+Concerns of the Japanese imperial family

-Potentially in contrast to Prime Minister Abe's example of his Yasukuni Shrine visits, by February 2015, some concern within the Imperial House of Japan — which normally does not issue such statements – over the issue was voiced by then-Crown Prince Naruhito, who succeeded his father on 1 May 2019.
+Potentially in contrast to Prime Minister Abe's example of his Yasukuni Shrine visits, by February 2015, some concern within the Imperial House of Japan—which normally does not issue such statements—over the issue was voiced by then-Crown Prince Naruhito, who succeeded his father on 1 May 2019.
 Naruhito stated on his 55th birthday (23 February 2015) that it was "important to look back on the past humbly and correctly", in reference to Japan's role in World War II-era war crimes, and that he was concerned about the ongoing need to "correctly pass down tragic experiences and the history behind Japan to the generations who have no direct knowledge of the war, at the time memories of the war are about to fade".
-Two visits to the Yasukuni Shrine in the second half of 2016 by Japan's former foreign minister, Masahiro Imamura, were again followed by controversy that still showed potential for concern over how Japan's World War II history may be remembered by its citizens"Japan defence minister visits Yasukuni war shrine, one day after visiting Pearl Harbour with Abe", AFP via South China Morning Post, 29 December 2016.
-Retrieved 28 December 2016. as it entered the Reiwa era.
+Two visits to the Yasukuni Shrine in the second half of 2016 by Japan's former foreign minister, Masahiro Imamura, were again followed by controversy that still showed potential for concern over how Japan's World War II history may be remembered by its citizens as it entered the Reiwa era.

+Emperor Shōwa upheld an official boycott of Yasukuni Shrine after he discovered that Class-A war criminals had been secretly enshrined after the war.
+This boycott lasted from 1978 until his death, and his successors, Akihito and Naruhito, have continued the boycott.